What is a financial budget?

 Step.2 Prioritise

-Having built an understanding of your earning and spending you’ll now need to allocate money for your needs, wants, and savings.
+Having built an understanding of your earnings and spending you’ll now need to allocate money for your needs, wants, and savings.

 The amount you assign in each category is up to you, but a common budgeting rule-of-thumb is the ‘50/30/20 Rule’.
-It’s a bit like traditional envelope or jam-jar budgeting (which works by separating physical cash for outgoings) and is a great way of facing up to some tough trade-offs ⚖️
+It’s a bit like traditional envelope or jam-jar budgeting (which works by separating physical cash for outgoings).

 Top budgeting tip 💡

-Setting goals for your saving targets can actually help you achieve them quicker.
-It’s important to have room in your budget for some fun money, but giving yourself a specific aim can encourage you to stay focused on saving.
+Setting goals for your saving targets can help you achieve them more quickly.
+Whilst it's important to allocate some money for fun stuff, giving yourself a specific limit on the amount you can spend allows you to enjoy yourself, guilt-free, knowing you're sticking within the budget you've set.

 Step.3 Automate

-Once you’ve figured out your budget, you’ll need to apply it.
-Tackling your financial accounts to create a spending and savings plan is a rewarding process… but probably not something you want to repeat every month 🤓
+Tackling your financial accounts to create a spending and savings plan is a rewarding process… But it's probably not something you want to repeat every month.

 Top budgeting tip 💡